NullInfinity/DogsVsCatsRedux/report.md

 could be easily applied to it later.
 Both the preprocessing into TFRecord files, and feeding data to the model at runtime is handled by `dataset.py`.

-The [introductory notebook](Introduction.ipynb) displays some sample images from the dataset and verifies that each dataset (train, validation and test) contains an even
+The [introductory notebook](Introduction.ipynb) displays some sample images from the dataset.
+It also verifies that each dataset contains about half cats and half dogs (the validation set in particular is quite small).

 ## The Models

 ### Convolutional Network

-My primary model is a convnet with mostly small convolutional filters stacked into several groups of convolutional layers separated by max pooling layers.
-This model is trained and evaluated in `DogsVsCats_Conv.ipynb`.
+My primary model is a convolutional network with a number of convolutional layers with mostly small filtersstacked into several groups separated by max pooling layers.
+This model is trained and evaluated in `Convolution.ipynb`.
 The model attains about `88%` accuracy and scores `0.33956` on the Kaggle leaderboard.  with a loosely similar design to [VGG16/19][VGG].

 ### Transfer Learning